-Complaint: For the purposes of this document, EPEAT Policy Manual (P65), a complaint is a written expression of dissatisfaction, other than an appeal, regarding EPEAT-registered products, misuse of the EPEAT mark or misleading claims about EPEAT product registration, conformity recommendations or decisions, GEC's Dynamic Criteria Development process, and/or GEC's management of the EPEAT Program.
+Complaint: For the purposes of this document, EPEAT Policy Manual (P65), a complaint is a written expression of dissatisfaction, other than an appeal, regarding EPEAT-registered products, misuse of the EPEAT mark or misleading claims about EPEAT product registration, conformity recommendations or decisions, GEC's criteria development or revision activities, and/or GEC's management of the EPEAT Program.
 Based on definition of complaint in ISO/IEC 17000 Conformity assessment - Vocabulary and general principles.